Representation theory for vector electromagnetic beams: Representation formalism for a finite beam

 where

-In this case, the angle $\theta_I$ plays the role of the interaction angle between the momentum and the spin.
-It should be noted that different values of $\theta_I$ correspond to the same interaction angle for each of those wave vectors that also lie in the $zox$ plane as we have shown before in Fig. \ref{orientation}.
+It should be noted that a given $\theta_I$ corresponds to the same value of the MM's degree of freedom for each of those wave vectors that also lie in the $zox$ plane as was shown before in Fig. \ref{orientation}.
 Such a feature of $\theta_I$ will produce a very interesting transverse effect as will be shown in Section \ref{impact}.

-The electric-field vector of a finite beam is given by Eq. (\ref{electric field of a beam}).
-The amplitude vector $\mathbf{f}$ of the angular spectrum is factorized by Eq. (\ref{factorization}) into the MM (\ref{form of MM}) and the Jones vector,
+As discussed before, the field vector $\mathbf{f}$ of the angular spectrum is factorized by Eq. (\ref{factorization}) into the MM (\ref{form of MM}) and the Jones-like vector,